What Makes Kansas City So Special?

 The Good Life Means Getting More for Less

 Kansas City's cost of living has consistently been at or below the national average.
 A major component of the overall low cost of living is the affordability of housing in the area, allowing people to get more space for less money.
-In the fourth quarter of 2010, Missouri had the eight lowest cost of living in the United States.

 The Right Combination for Business and Industry